 Of course, there are several other characteristics to consider when selecting the individuals for your working group or advisory board.
 This is especially important if there is a digital component, such as web meetings or asynchronous online assignments.
 For instance, consider your customer’s level of influence and their association or personal interest in your objective.
 Similarly, think about their openness to partnering with industry.
 Other important factors to consider include geography and language preference, as well as access to and proficiency with technology.

 Describing Your Information Sources

 After selecting the customers for your steering committee or advisory board, it is important to aggregate your available informational assets.
 Additionally, consider how these assets can be leveraged to educate your group and to inform the working sessions.

 Often in pharma, board meetings are initiated on data releases at conferences.
-This is because many pharma employees, who live and breathe their product, assume their customers know the “old” product data just as well as they do and that the only way to “engage” them is with new data.
-Pharma managers are forever flocking to conferences and meetings, questing after “new” tidbits that will be deemed topical, relevant and compelling for their customers.
-But what we can often forget here is that customers are not living and breathing the details of individual products.
-They often create mental “mashups” of products and categorize them by mechanism of action or biological target.
-Being able to create “contextual” stories for your product, using data and informational sources from the past, present or future, will help to create mental clarity for your customers in your working groups.
+This is because many pharma employees assume their customers know the “old” product data just as well as they do.
+Subsequently, they believe that the only way to “engage” them is with new data.
+As a result, pharma managers often flock to conferences and meetings in search of “new” tidbits deemed topical, relevant and compelling.
+Unfortunately, we often forget that customers are not living and breathing the details of individual products.
+Rather, they often create mental “mashups” of products and categorize them by the mechanism of action or biological target.
+Consequently, the ability to create “contextual” stories for your product will give the customers in your working groups mental clarity.
+This is achieved by using data and informational sources from the past, present or future.

-Sign up for a special complimentary, no obligation, personalized one-on-one web meeting demonstration to see how the Value Creator process works, and how discussion forums and annotation exercises could be leveraged for your next advisory board or steering committee.
+Sign up for a special complimentary, no obligation, personalized one-on-one web meeting demonstration to see how the MIQ Discover™ process works, and how our best-in-class tools can be leveraged for your next advisory board or steering committee.